Speech synthesis data preparation process

 | Type | Segment type; should always be SPEAKER |

-| File ID | File name; the base name of the recording without extension, e.g., rec1_a |
+| File ID | File name; the base name of the recording (without extension), e.g., rec1_a |

 | Channel ID | Channel ID (starting from 1); should always be 1 |

-| Turn Onset | Start time of the turn (seconds from the beginning of the recording) |
+| Turn Onset | Turn start time (seconds from the beginning of the recording) |

-| Turn Duration | Duration of the turn (seconds) |
+| Turn Duration | Turn duration (seconds) |

 | Orthography Field | Should always be |